Dry January and Beard Growth: Does Taking a Month Off Alcohol Help Your Beard?

 Do you ever look up a recipe online and have to scroll on and on and on through a silly narrative to actually get to the recipe?
 Don’t you hate that?

-YES!
-Taking a month off of alcohol is excellent for you!
+YES.
+Taking a month off alcohol can be excellent for you.
 But don’t you want to know why?

 We were curious too.
 Aside from the obvious cost savings and potential waistline reduction, here’s what’s going on inside when you become a teetotaler for a whole month, you brave soldier you.

 Dry January originated from our booze-loving Brits across the pond.
-Alcohol Change United Kingdom issued the challenge to throw down the drink for a whole month after going hard for the holidays — an annual detox to start the new year.
-Now, it’s become a worldwide movement.
+Alcohol Change United Kingdom issued the challenge to put down the drink for a whole month after going hard for the holidays—an annual reset to start the new year.
+Now it’s become a worldwide movement.

-Also now, studies are showing that it can have lasting effects on your health.
-Research conducted at the University of Sussex shows that people who took part in Dry January 2018 had higher energy and healthier body weight.
-Beyond January, participants also drank fewer days per week, got drunk less, slept better, and spent less money.
+And now, studies suggest it can have lasting effects on health behaviors.
+Research out of the University of Sussex has been widely discussed for reporting that many participants experienced higher energy and healthier body weight.
+Beyond January, some participants also reported drinking fewer days per week, getting drunk less often, sleeping better, and spending less money.

-If you want to learn more, Priory and Men’s Health have great breakdowns on the benefits of a month off from alcohol, but it’s time to get to beards already!
+If you want to read deeper, Priory and Men’s Health have solid breakdowns on the potential benefits of a month off from alcohol.
+But it’s time to get to beards already.

 Does Dry January Help You Grow Your Beard?